rphukan/App-Direct/Readme.md

 # nearest-store-locator-api
-A REST API with and Store resource.
+A REST API with a Store resource.

 # Integrating the AppDirect APIs
 Integrating the Companies and Subscription APIs from AppDirect with Signed-Fetch ( 2- legged) OAuth.